IrishFix/UniversalNumerics.NET/README.md

 # TensorMath.NET
-#### A C# Unity package designed to simplify triangulation, intersections, neural networking and more to come!
+#### A .NET package designed with compatability with unity, that will simplify many things, including:
+- Triangulation
+- Voxelization
+- Line-Line / Segment-Segment Intersections
+- Is within triangle queries
+- Creating a neural network model